The Opposite of Sex (1997)

 Lucia: Fine!
 Goddammit!
 God...
 Fuck!
 Shit!
 I hope Tom Cruise is as straight as they come...
 I never thought he wasn't!

-Dedee Truitt: [narrating] Rule one of sex: a person can do anything for ten minutes if they don't breath in.
+Dedee Truitt: Rule 1 about sex: If you don't breathe in, a person can do anything for 10 minutes.

-Dedee Truitt: I know in movies you kind of feel sorry for girls like this, but in real life, you wouldn't be sitting next to her either.
+Dedee Truitt: [narrating over a flashback of ugly duckling Lucia sitting at a table alone at a wedding] I know in movies you kind of feel sorry for girls like this, but in real life, you wouldn't be sitting next to her either.

 [about Matt's disappearance]